fatihhcan/fatihhcan/README.md

 <h1 align="center">Hi👋, I'm Fatih!</h1>
 <h3 align="center">I'm a passionate Mobile Application Developer.💙</h3>

 *Mehmet Akif Ersoy University Department of Management Information Systems 4th year  student.
-I am developing mobile applications with **Flutter** and **Kotlin**.
+I am developing mobile applications with **Flutter**.
 I am a Mentor at the **Google Developer Student Clubs Mehmet Akif Ersoy University** club.(DSC MAKU) I like to blog and participate in events.
 You can access my blogs from my **Medium** profile.*
 <hr>
 <!-- - 👨‍💻 All of my projects are available at **[My Portfolio](https://subhamraoniar.com)** -->